Seagate/cortx/doc/CORTX on VA.rst

  - **hctl status**

-6. Run the below mentioned commands to check if CORTX Management subsystem (CSM) has started
+6. Run the below mentioned commands to check if CORTX Management subsystem (CSM) has started.

  - **systemctl status csm_agent**